srijan-paul/Mooncake-programming-language/README.md

 [![Product Name Screen Shot][product-screenshot]]

 Mooncake :cake: is a compact, dynamically typed compile-to-JS programming language written in javascript.
-It has a hand written Lexer and Parser.
+It has a hand written [!Lexer][lexer-url] and [!Parser][parser-url].
 And it compiles to javascript with the help of hand written transpiler.
 The goal was to learn the craft of generating ASTs from lexemes all the while creating a programming language with all the features one would expect in place.
 I hope to implement a (slower) tree walk Interpreter soon enough.

 ### Built With